 "MOTION FOR MASTER CALENDAR HEARING" and comply with the requirements for filing.
 See Chapter 3 (Filing with the Immigration Court), Appendix F (Sample Cover Page).
-The motion should also clearly state: the date of the last master calendar hearing (if any). the reason(s) for requesting a master calendar hearing. the best language for the respondent. proposed dates and times (morning or afternoon) for the new hearing.
+The motion should also clearly state: with the miningration Court), Appendix F (Sample Cover Fage).
+The motion should also clearly state. • the date of the last master calendar hearing (if any). the reason(s) for requesting a master calendar hearing. the best language for the respondent. proposed dates and times (morning or afternoon) for the new hearing.
 Examples of circumstances that may warrant a master calendar hearing include cases in which the respondent is an unaccompanied alien child or exhibits indicia of mental incompetency.

-CHAPTER 3.2 - FILING WITH THE IMMIGRATION COURT

-3.2 Service on the Opposing Party

-Notable Difference(s)

-This sub-chapter does not reflect substantive changes.
+J] CHAPTER 3.2 - FILING WITH THE IMMIGRATION COURT CHAITER 3.2 - FILING WITH THE INWIGRATION COURT 3.2 Service on the Opposing Party Notable Difference(s) This sub-chapter does not reflect substantive changes.
+W. 1.
+1D.
+6 Updated References: Appendix G is replaced with Appendix G is replaced with Appendix F CHAPTER 3.3 - FILING WITH THE IMMIGRATION COURT 11D 3.3 Documents Notable Difference(s) This sub-chapter does not reflect substantive changes. sassania to changes.
 Updated References:

-Appendix G is replaced with

-Appendix F

-CHAPTER 3.3 - FILING WITH THE IMMIGRATION COURT 3.3 Documents

-Notable Difference(s)

-This sub-chapter does not reflect

-substantive changes.

-Updated References:

-3.3 (a) Language and Certified

-Translations: updated cross reference: See Appendix G

-(Sample Certificate of

-Translation)